theAfricanQuant/trade/README.rst

 It uses the concept of *holders*, *subjects*, *occurrences* and *contexts*
 --------------------------------------------------------------------------
-A *subject* represent anything that can be traded.
+A *subject* is anything that can be traded.

 A *holder* is someone who owns subjects.